Lucknow, Ontario: Current events

 Lucknow hosts an annual Strawberry Summerfest on the fourth weekend of June.
 The event includes a youth soccer tournament, male and female Slow-Pitch tournament, beer tent, vendors market, street entertainment on Saturday and two dances.
 Past performers at the dances have included: The Trews, Trooper, Thornley and Kim Mitchell.

 Music In The Fields is an annual three-day country music festival hosted by the Lucknow Kinsmen and local volunteers.
 The event is 100% charitable and has raised money for projects such as a new ice resurfacer for the local arena, and new tennis courts.
 The event has also raised over $100,000 for Cystic Fibrosis (the Kinsmen's national charity) as well as over 1 million dollars for charity.
 The event is in its 11th year.
 The event runs the last weekend in August and takes place at the Lucknow Kinsmen Graceland Property.
-Music In The Fields (MITF) draws a crowd of approximately 8,000 guests and has hosted such acts as: Blake Shelton, Dierks Bently, The Band Perry, Big & Rich, Travis Tritt, Paul Brandt, Emerson Drive, Lonestar, Johnny Reid, George Canyon, Tim Hicks, Road Hammers & Jo Dee Messina.
+Music In The Fields (MITF) draws a crowd of approximately 8,000 guests and has hosted such acts as: Blake Shelton, Dierks Bentley, The Band Perry, Big & Rich, Travis Tritt, Paul Brandt, Emerson Drive, Lonestar, Johnny Reid, George Canyon, Tim Hicks, Road Hammers & Jo Dee Messina.

 The local newspaper is the Lucknow Sentinel.